prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ### 3.4.3 Execution of Differential Expression Analysis

-Before running the differential expression analysis, we first generate a YAML configuration file with default settings using the `prolfqua_yaml.sh` script.
-This configuration file `config.yaml` specifies key analysis parameters like normalization method (variance stabilization normalization, vsn, by default), protein-level summarization (Tukey's median polish), and quality-filtering thresholds for peptide or protein observations (e.g., q-value cutoffs).
+Before performing differential expression analysis, a YAML configuration file is generated using the `prolfqua_yaml.sh` script.
+This file (`config.yaml`) defines key analysis parameters, including the normalization method (variance stabilization normalization, VSN, by default), protein summarization strategy (Tukey's median polish), and quality-filtering thresholds such as q-value cutoffs for peptide or protein-level evidence.

-With the annotation and configuration file in place, the `prolfqua_dea.sh` script is used to run the differential expression analysis.
-First, the script reads the sample annotation (sample IDs, experimental groups, blocking factors) alongside the YAML configuration.
-Intensities are $\log_2$-transformed and variance-stabilized before modeling to ensure homoscedasticity across runs.
+Once the sample annotation and configuration files are prepared, differential expression analysis is executed via the `prolfqua_dea.sh` script.
+This script reads the experimental design (sample IDs, group labels, and blocking factors) alongside the configuration file.
+Peptide or protein intensities are $\log_2$-transformed and variance-stabilized prior to modeling, improving homoscedasticity across conditions.

-Differential abundance is then estimated by fitting linear models via the `prolfqua` R-package's contrast API, with empirical Bayes variance moderation to improve statistical power.
-Proteins or PTM features exhibiting excessive missingness are down-weighted rather than imputed, reducing bias in fold-change estimates.
+Linear models are fitted and contrasts are tested using the `prolfqua` `R`-package’s contrast API.
+Rather than imputing missing values, the model adjusts the degrees of freedom based on the number of actual observations per feature, which naturally down-weights features with high missingness and improves the reliability of the fold-change and p-value estimates.
+Empirical Bayes variance moderation is applied to stabilize variance estimates, particularly when sample size is limited.

 For each data type, `prolfquapp` generates a comprehensive suite of outputs: